You know the little voice inside your head — the one you’ve carried around inside you since before you could remember?

 For each of us, our relationship with our inner voice is different.

-Self talk is a form of neuro linguistic programming.
-It has the potential to mould and sculpt our consciousness because our minds are malleable.
+Self-talk is a form of neuro-linguistic programming.
+It has the potential to mold and sculpt our consciousness because our minds are malleable.

 When we are overtaken by a pessimistic mood, we often feel this in our bodies — a heaviness in our chests, a tightness in our throats.
 When we’re frightened or anxious, our bodies instinctively react, our hands tremble, our pulse quickens, our lungs tighten.